 Jerash is home to some of the best-preserved Roman ruins outside of Italy, including the Oval Plaza, the Temple of Artemis, and a well-preserved Roman theatre.
 The city provides a deep dive into ancient Roman architecture and history.

-Travel Time: Traveling from Amman to Jerash takes approximately 1 hour by car or bus.
+Travel Time: Approximately 1 hour by car or bus

 Travel Tip: Plan to visit during the Jerash Festival of Culture and Arts if you’re interested in live performances amidst ancient ruins.